One of the spectacular places to visit in Utah is desert waterfall where the water plunges 130 feet over a sandstone cliff into a pool of cool water.

 How to Get to Lower Calf Creek Falls

-The trailhead is located at the Calf Creek Campground on Highway 12, 11 miles south of the town of Boulder, and 15 miles east of the town of Escalante, Utah.
+Lower Calf Creek Falls is one of the best stops along Scenic Byway 12.
+The trailhead is located at the Calf Creek Campground, 11 miles south of the town of Boulder, and 15 miles east of the town of Escalante, Utah.

 Arrive EARLY to escape the crowds, avoid the summer heat and find a parking spot at the Calf Creek Falls trailhead.